 David Brent: Life on the Road (2016) – soundtrack review

-I apologise, that photo must have been taken in terrible light – it’s a bit fuzzy isn’t it.
-Anyway, yes it’s signed.
-Which is cool and all but also far less personal that it sounds.
+Yes I have a soundtrack signed by Ricky Gervais himself.
+Woo hoo!
+And of course it is cool and all but also far less personal that it sounds.
 I was gonna buy it anyway then noticed Ricky Gervais was plugging signed copies via his Twitter page (have a look, there’s not much he isn’t plugging) and it was the exact same price as unsigned Amazon versions (a tenner) and delivery was free.
-Result.
+No brainer.

 The soundtrack to accompany the movie Life on the Road was produced and written by Ricky Gervais (of course), Chris Martin from Coldplay (more of that in a minute) and Andy Burrows – the drummer seen performing in the film with the rest of Foregone Conclusion and also in real life too, as a drummer with both Razorlight and We Are Scientists.

 Now I’ve tried to figure out what genre it would be classified as, if Life on the Road were a genuine album but there’s such a mix of genres it’s hard to say.
 It’s predominantly soft rock ‘dad music’ I guess with a bit of folk and a couple of embarrassing yet fairly hilarious reggae and rap tracks (which also feature his long-suffering mate Dom, played by the talented and funny Doc Brown) thrown in as well.
 And all in all the album is to a high standard.
 I mean it’s lame of course and absolutely full of rock ‘n’ roll musical cliches about Cadillac cars and cowboys as well as many mortifying accents but that makes it what it’s supposed to be and it must be said – it’s very, very catchy.